andrewsteckley/anticryptography/README.md

 But when sender and recceiver have never met and so do not both know a common coding system, then how might they communicate?
 One must create a message that relies on some minimal context that is garanteed to be shared, and then use that to bootstrap the teaching of a coding system.

-If you have a affinity for this kind of challenge, take a crack to figuring out the message.
+If you have an affinity for this kind of challenge, take a crack to figuring out the message.
 Please send me your answer (or your questions). you can email me at: andrew.steckley@discoverorg.com